 Butte, Montana, the Richest Hill on Earth

-Visit a pit mine, a giant statue, and a distillery, then dance at a signature event at this melting pot of friendly people between Yellowstone and Glacier national parks.
+Visit this boom town to see a pit mine, a giant statue, and a distillery, then dance at a signature event.
+It’s a melting pot of friendly people between Yellowstone and Glacier national parks.

 Soak it In at Fairmont Hot Springs Resort